-A new study out today on Vitamin D and pregnancy plus two more studies on how drugs and supplements given to pregnant women affect the fetus and the offspring for years to come.
+A new study came out today on just that topic: Vitamin D and pregnancy while two more studies released have shown how drugs and supplements given to pregnant women affect the fetus and the offspring for years to come.

 Be well.